Book 1: Walking the Knife’s Edge

 Goodreads Button

-Buying direct from me means you get a DRM-free epub file, and I get a little more profit from each ebook sale.
+Buying direct from me means you get a DRM-free epub file or a paperback with a price that aims to be competitive internationally -including postage-, and I get a little more profit from each sale.

 (Rakuten) Kobo Button